 - Mini Ice Cream/Cookie Scoop Works Great: Use an mini ice cream scoop to scoop out the “dough” so that you will have equal portions.

 - No Need To Keep Refreezing- I only placed these in the freezer once.
 Twice if you plan on bagging them or you want to speed up the final setting time.

 - Use A Deep, Narrow Cup For Dipping: The melted chocolate/candy coating should be deep enough to submerge the cake ball completely to avoid having to twirl it around.

-- Box Cake Is Just Fine– If you’re not against the ingredients, make it easy for yourself and just purchase a boxed cake and a can of ready-made frosting.
-I seriously couldn’t even taste a difference when I made these using homemade cake and frosting.
+- Box Cake Is Just Fine– If you’re not against the ingredients, make it easy for yourself and just purchase a box cake and make some homemade frosting.
+No one will know.

 - Use A Styrofoam Holder- A block of Styrofoam makes a really great holder to stick the cake pops in while they are drying and it’s cheap.

 These cake pops are what I consider cake pop perfection!!!
 They are the best cake pops I’ve ever had.
 No need to keep refreezing and double dipping!
 The texture is fluffy AND moist and it was no where near as messy and time consuming as my first attempt at making cake pops.

 Now if you’re looking for a tutorial on how to decorate cake pops…ughhh, I’m not the girl for the job!!
 Sprinkles is as good as it gets over here : )

 Even without fancy decoration, these cake pops can still make a pretty cute, cheap and festive gift idea!
 Let your imagination run wild!